 Can You Throw Elbows In Ground And Pound?

-Elbows are a very effective ground and pound technique that often contribute to the finish of the match.
+Elbows are a very effective ground-and-pound technique that often contributes to the finish of the match.
 The most common grappling position from which fighters unload with the barrage of elbows is half-guard and full mount.
 From these positions, fighters can generate a lot of power in every strike, and landing an elbow could cause more damage than a punch.

 Can You Throw A Knee Strike In Ground And Pound?